 You can also imagine how angry staff are that their employers are putting pressure on their staff to take pay cuts or give up jobs without going through proper processes, without actually showing cuts are needed or warranted.

-These “suggestions” for tertiary education workers to take pay cuts or to voluntarily give up their jobs, come in the face of increased workloads and dealing with the additional stresses that Covd19 has thrown up.
+These “suggestions” for tertiary education workers to take pay cuts or to voluntarily give up their jobs, come in the face of increased workloads and dealing with the additional stresses that COVID-19 has thrown up.

-University, polytechnic, and wānanga staff , like all New Zealanders, watch daily as workers lose their jobs because there is no work to do, because there are no customers and clients, because businesses have no money coming in.
+University, polytechnic, and wānanga staff, like all New Zealanders, watch daily as workers lose their jobs because there is no work to do, because there are no customers and clients, because businesses have no money coming in.

 They feel for those in Air New Zealand who lost their jobs because our border had to be closed; they feel for the workers at Altus who lost their jobs because Air New Zealand doesn’t need headsets when there are no international flights.
 And they feel for the tens of thousands of workers in our tourism industry whose outlook is bleak in the short term and very uncertain in the longer term.

 But the situation in the tertiary education sector is different.

-This has been emphasised by the Minister of Education Chris Hipkins who told Morning Report this week that he thinks financial issues are "a bit premature" due to the fact most government funding is still being provided.
+This has been emphasised by the Minister of Education Chris Hipkins who told Morning Report that he thinks financial issues are "a bit premature" due to the fact most government funding is still being provided.
 He went on to say universities “are in a reasonably good position to weather this storm financially”.

 So why should they be expected to do more for less pay?